hyungmogu/ctci/README.md

 ## Work Summary

+### July 31st, 2019
+1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
+    - Reduced the chance of detail urls being overriden by the simpler ones
+    - Added a missing test case for home page
+    - Ensured 404 page is shown instead of traceback if item is not found on menu detail page
+    - Reduced the amount of code in menu_detail.html by applying template inheritance
+    - Added test cases for menu detail page
+    - Added test cases for Item model

 ### July 30th, 2019
 1. Worked on the ninth of twelve projects ['Improve a Django Project'](https://github.com/hyungmogu/THPWD09-Improve-a-Django-Project) for Team Treehouse's Python Web Tech Degree
     - Setup files and environment